opatut/D-Build-System/README.md

 ## Installation

-Compile it with
+Compile DBS with `make` or manually with

-    dmd *.d -ofdbs
+	dmd -odbuild/ -ofbin/dbs -Isrc/ src/*.d

-Then copy the executable `dbs` to your path or call it from your project root.
+Then copy the executable `bin/dbs` to your path or call it from your project root.
+For temporary testing, you can add the `bin/` directory to your path environment variable like this:

+    PATH=$PATH":"$PWD"/bin"

 ## Usage